ghga-de/ghga-metadata-schema/docs/schema_markdown/index.md

  * [SequencingProtocolSequencingLayoutEnum](SequencingProtocolSequencingLayoutEnum.md) - Single-end vs paired-end sequencing
  * [StorageEnum](StorageEnum.md) - Enum to capture how a Sample or Biospecimen was stored.
  * [StudyTypeEnum](StudyTypeEnum.md) - Enum to capture the type of a study.
- * [SupportingFileAnchorEntityEnum](SupportingFileAnchorEntityEnum.md) - Enum to capture the anchoring entity of the Supporting Files.
  * [SupportingFileFormatEnum](SupportingFileFormatEnum.md) - Enum to capture Supporting File types.
  * [TissueEnum](TissueEnum.md) - A tissue as described in the BRENDA ontology.
  * [VitalStatusEnum](VitalStatusEnum.md) - Enum to capture the vital status of an individual.